-Measuring identity choices outside of a laboratory is challenging because it requires objective and self-reported identity measures.
-I use data from a person's birthplace and ancestry to construct an ostensibly objective measure of identity.
+place and ancestry to construct an ostensibly objective measure of identity.
 I find self-reported identity to be negatively correlated with individual and parental characteristics, i.e., parental education.
 I also find that they are negatively associated with discrimination and ethnic attitudes that reflect the social environment.

 Among individuals of Hispanic ancestry, I find that higher state-level bias against people with darker skin is correlated with a lower self-reported Hispanic identity among Hispanic immigrants.
-I find that a one standard deviation increase in bias correlates with a 7 percentage points decrease in the self-reported Hispanic identity among first-generation immigrants and a 13 percentage points decrease among second-generation immigrants.
-Additionally, a one standard deviation increase in bias is correlated with a 15 percentage points drop in self-reported Hispanic identity among second-generation Hispanic children with both parents born in a Spanish-speaking country.
+I find that an increase of one tenth of a standard deviation in bias correlates with a 0.7 percentage point decrease in the self-reported Hispanic identity among first-generation immigrants and a 1.3 percentage point decrease among second-generation immigrants.
+Additionally, a one tenth of a standard deviation increase in bias is correlated with a 1.5 percentage points drop in self-reported Hispanic identity among second-generation Hispanic children with both parents born in a Spanish-speaking country.
 Consequently, as the more economically successful Hispanic immigrants-educated and wealthy immigrants-do not self-report Hispanic identity, economic research using subjective ethnic measures will overestimate White-Hispanic gaps in the most biased states.